Pumice: Properties

-There are two main forms of vesicles.
+There are two main forms of vesicle.
 Most pumice contains tubular microvesicles that can impart a silky or fibrous fabric.
 The elongation of the microvesicles occurs due to ductile elongation in the volcanic conduit or, in the case of pumiceous lavas, during flow.
 The other form of vesicles are subspherical to spherical and result from high vapor pressure during an eruption.
 Reticulite is a type of basaltic pumice formed in very high lava fountains.
 It has an extremely low density and is composed of a network of volcanic glass formed when the vesicles have almost completely coalesced.

 Etymology

 Pumice is an igneous rock with a foamy appearance.
 The name is derived from the Latin word pumex (meaning "pumice") which is related to the Latin word spuma meaning "foam".
-In former times, pumice was called "Spuma Maris", meaning "froth of the sea" in Latin because the frothy material was thought to be hardened sea foam.
-Around 80 B.C., it was called "lapis spongiae" in Latin for its vesicular properties.
+In former times, pumice was called spuma maris, meaning "froth of the sea" in Latin because the frothy material was thought to be hardened sea foam.
+Around 80 B.C., it was called lapis spongiae in Latin for its vesicular properties.
 Many Greek scholars decided there were different sources of pumice, one of which was in the sea coral category.

-Area
+Distribution

 Pumice can be found all around the globe deriving from continental volcanic occurrences and submarine volcanic occurrences.
 Floating stones can also be distributed by ocean currents.
 As described earlier pumice is produced by the eruption of explosive volcanoes under certain conditions, therefore, natural sources occur in volcanically active regions.
 Pumice is mined and transported from these regions.
-In 2011, Italy and Turkey led pumice mining production at 4 and 3 million tonnes respectively; other large producers at or exceeding a million tonnes were Greece, Iran, Chile, and Syria.
+In 2011, Italy and Turkey led pumice mining production at 4 and 3 million tons respectively; other large producers at or exceeding a million tonnes were Greece, Iran, Chile, and Syria.
 Total world pumice production in 2011 was estimated at 17 million tonnes.

 Asia

 There are large reserves of pumice in Asian countries including Afghanistan, Indonesia, Japan, Syria, Iran, and eastern Russia.
 Considerable amounts of pumice can be found at the Kamchatka Peninsula on the eastern flank of Russia.
 This area contains 19 active volcanoes and it lies in close proximity with the Pacific volcanic belt.
-Asia is also the site of the second-most dangerous volcanic eruption in the 20th century, Mount Pinatubo, which erupted on June 12, 1991 in the Philippines.
+Asia is also the site of the second-most dangerous volcanic eruption in the 20th century, Mount Pinatubo, which erupted on June 12, 1991, in the Philippines.
 Ash and pumice lapilli were distributed over a mile around the volcano.
 These ejections filled trenches that once reached 660 feet deep.
 So much magma was displaced from the vent that the volcano became a depression on the surface of the Earth.
 Another well-known volcano that produces pumice is Krakatoa.
 An eruption in 1883 ejected so much pumice that kilometers of sea were covered in floating pumice and in some areas rose 1.5 meters above sea level.